CARROT CAKE PROTEIN DONUTS (VEGAN)

 Cream cheese frosting

-Just add some confectioner’s sweetener or any powdered sweetener you like and some pure vanilla extract and you’ve got dairy-free cream cheese frosting!
-You can also add a couple tablespoons of vegan buttery spread for richer frosting.
+Just add some sugar-free powdered sweetener (or powdered sugar) and some pure vanilla extract and you’ve got dairy-free cream cheese frosting!
+You can also add a couple tablespoons of vegan butter for richer frosting.

 Anyway, here is the printable recipe for these vegan Carrot Cake Protein Donuts!
 I hope you’ll rate and comment below if you try them 🙂